+Operating revenues for 2017 decreased by \$1.1 million or 1% from 2016.
+The revenue decrease was a result of a reduction of kWh sales to commercial customers as well as a reduction in demand.
 Operating revenues for 2016 decreased by \$1.6 million or 2% from 2015.
 The revenue decrease was a result of a reduction of sales to consumers of approximately 2.6%.

-Operating revenues for 2015 increased by \$6.2 million or 7% from 2014.
-The revenue increase is a result of an adjustment of Power Cost Adjustment rate.
+Operating expenses for 2017 increased by \$4.2 million or 5% from 2016.
+The increase in expenses is a result of higher Power and Transmission costs.
 Operating expenses for 2016 decreased by \$8.1 million or 9% from 2015.
 The decrease in expenses is directly related to the reduction in sales to consumers.
-As sales decrease so does the expense to supply power for the customer's needs.
-Operating expenses for 2015 decreased by \$1.1 million or 1% from 2014.
-The decrease in expenses is directly related to the purchase price locked in power supply contracts.

-Source of 2016 Operating Revenues
+Source of 2017 Operating Revenues